Yannickdewinter/Datacamp-Projects/README.md

-# Predicting Credit Card Approvals
+# Projects
-Data science projects from DataCamp, done by me
+This repository includes all kinds of Data Science projects, done by me.
+Projects are split between Python and R.